wp-plugins/slider-image/readme.txt

 Pause time.
 Specify the pause time for the slider in miliseconds.
 Change speed.
 Specify the change speed in miliseconds.

 ### Step 3.
-Editing Slider Options
+Editing Slider General Options

-To change the styles and colors fo the slider you should got to Huge IT Slider> Slider Options.
+To change the styles and colors fo the slider you should got to Huge IT Slider > General Options.

 3.1 Image styles and colors

 Slider background Color .
 Select the background color for the image.
 The color will be visible with during the slide change within specific effects.
-Crop image.
-Choose whether to crop the image to fit the slider dimension or to downsize it to the required dimensions.

 3.2 Title styles and colors